 So he cut, scrapped, froze.
-I requested he do my finger.
+I requested he do the wart on my finger.

 "I can't touch your finger, I'm a foot guy.
-You'll need to see the derm.”
+You'll need to see the dermatologist."

-Cut to the derm.
-He could do it ALL.
+So I went to see the dermatologist since he could do it ALL.

-And AGONIZING PAIN.
 Now I have a high tolerance for pain, but this shit was ridiculous throbbing pain.
-I hobbled for weeks before needing to return for subsequent floggings.
+I could barely walk because of the plantar wart on my foot.
+I'd hobble for weeks before needing to return for subsequent floggings.

 The sheet listed contra-indications and potential side effects of this chemotherapeutic injection.